Kiranjith83/SA/SA.md

   - Five minutes metrics for 63 days.
   - One minute metrics for 15 days.
     - *The older the data get the lesser the granularity.
 Super detail data only matter is short term.
 The long term will be checked with the trend*.
+    - Data points with a period of less than 60 seconds are available for 3 hours.
+These data points are high-resolution custom metrics.
+    - Data points with a period of 60 seconds (1 minute) are available for 15 days
+    - Data points with a period of 300 seconds (5 minute) are available for 63 days
+    - Data points with a period of 3600 seconds (1 hour) are available for 455 days (15 months)
 - Metrics are grouped into **Namespaces**
 - Alarm can be created on Metrics taking a action if the alarm is triggered.
   - Alarms have three states